The EIB in the circular economy

 Leading the way to sustainable growth

 The European Investment Bank (EIB) is a major partner for circular economy (CE) investments in the EU.
-During the last five years we have co-financed projects worth EUR 2.4 billion with a positive impact on sustainable and economic growth, competitiveness and employment.
+During the last five years we have provided EUR 2.2 billion of co-financing for circular projects, with a positive impact on sustainable and economic growth, competitiveness and employment.

 Read more about our approach